ac6y/slac_exc/README.md

 ```

 ## Run Relion via Apptainer
 Note: this automatically runs `make apptainer_login` and pulls image as needed.
-You can use
+Alternatively, you can
 `make run_without_login` to run a public image.

 ```